Margarita Fischer: Motion pictures

 When Fischer left vaudeville, she began working in films for the Selig Polyscope Company in Chicago.
 She was in Hollywood silent films from at least 1910 until 1927.
 Her first screen experience began with the American Company.
 There followed 3 years as a leading woman for Universal.
 In 1913 she starred in How Men Propose written and directed by Lois Weber for Universal, which at the time was still based on the east coast.
 When the American Beauty Company was organized she was engaged for each of the star feminine roles.

 She is well known for her role as an African-American slave girl in the Harriet Beecher Stowe three-reel epic Uncle Tom's Cabin.
 She was co-featured with Harry Pollard in this Universal feature.
 It was in this role, as Eliza, that Fischer won a long-term contract with the American Film Company in Santa Barbara, California.
 She received international acclaim as the American Beauty of the screen.
 Her face was pictured in the heart of a rose, which became one of the movie's trade marks.
 Pollard directed the Universal superproduction of Uncle Tom's Cabin which was released in 1927.
 This time Margarita was cast in the more mature role of Eliza.

-Aside from this film, the actress' motion pictures of note include Lost: A Union Suit (1914), A Joke On Jane (1914), The Quest (1915), Robinson Crusoe (1917), Impossible Susan (1918), Trixie From Broadway (1919), The Thirtieth Piece of Silver (1920), and Any Woman (1925).
+Other of her motion pictures of note include Lost: A Union Suit (1914), A Joke On Jane (1914), The Quest (1915), Robinson Crusoe (1917), Impossible Susan (1918), Trixie From Broadway (1919), The Thirtieth Piece of Silver (1920), and Any Woman (1925).
 In April 1916 Fischer and her husband launched the Pollard Picture Plays Corporation.
 Pollard directed, Margarita acted, and director/producer George W. Lederer was their protégé.
 Their initial production was The Pearl of Paradise.
-It was staged in Los Angeles, California, Honolulu, Hawaii, and the South Sea Islands.
+It was staged in Los Angeles, Honolulu, and the South Sea Islands.